 As the name suggests, Facebook 360 Photos enables you to present your photo(s) to users as an interactive panorama that can be explored by swiping on the image or pointing your phone in different directions.
 While this feature has been around for some time now, it is not widely seen due to source images needing to be of extra high resolution and specific dimensions (many newer phone/camera apps have modes to take and format photos for Facebook 360 automatically,) and therefore is still an effective attention grabber when they pop up in most user’s timelines.

 - 360 Videos

 Similar to 360 Photos, but in videos.
 360 Videos allows viewers to play a video while panning the camera in any direction throughout.
 This feature requires a more sophisticated camera setup than your average video (typically a phone with dual or quad cameras,) but when done right can be worth the extra expense.

 - 3D Photos

-Start improving your businesses’s social presence today by apply these tips to your own social channels.
+Start improving your business’s social presence today by applying these tips to your own social channels.
 And if it all gets to be a bit much for you to maintain as your business grows, contact the online marketing experts at Meyer Computer, Inc. to discuss how we can help you enhance audience growth for your business.